TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

 <br>
 Fig.17 The document of annotation</center>

 For instance, when a user raises up his/her index finger to represent the first floor.
-The y-position of landmark[7] would be smaller than that of landmark[8].
+The y-position of landmark[7] would be larger than that of landmark[8].
 As the middle finger is still touching the palm, the y-position of landmark[12] would be larger than that of landmark[9].
 By knowing each status of each finger, the hand gesture made by the user can be distinguished and the corresponding floor number will be obtained.

 However, this is still not the end of the program.
-In order to ensure the recognized result is accurate and prevent the users making wrong hand gestures, it is necessary for the user to hold up his/her hand gesture for around 6 seconds.
-This can be achieved by the following codes.
+In order to ensure the recognized result is accurate, it is necessary for the user to hold up his/her hand gesture for around 6 seconds.
+This can prevent the program from recognizing the hand gesture when a user is not ready.
+The following code can achieve the similar effect.
 ```python

 resultsList.append(int(result))